raulibanez/timetimer/DEVELOPMENT.md

 ### Add Alarm Sound
 - "Now I want it to play a sound when it finishes."
+- "How can i change the volume of the sound?"
+- "Can you change the code so it shows only a volume knob?"
+- "Can you change the code to display some text above the volume knob?"
+- "Change the code so the volume slide is displayed in the lower right corner?"

 ### I Downloaded an Alarm Sound from the Internet
 ### But I Want to Make Sound Alarm Shorter with FFmpeg